 Value added tax applies to the import and delivery of most goods and services.
-Insurance and banking services are not subject to VAT.
-VAT is currently collected at a standard rate of 10%.
-Starting 1 April, 2022, the rate will increase to 11%.
-This may increase to 15% or decrease to 5% based on the relevant Government regulation.
+Insurance and banking services are not subject to VAT, which is currently collected at a standard rate of 12%, with an effective rate of 11%.
+This may increase to 15% or decrease to 5% based on the relevant government regulation.
 VAT on the export of taxable goods is fixed at 0%.
 The export of certain services qualify for 0% VAT, with limitations applied.